MicrosoftDocs/visualstudio-docs/docs/containers/container-build.md

 The final stage starts again from base, and includes the COPY --from=publish to copy the published output to the final image.
 This makes it possible for the final image to be a lot smaller, since it doesn't need to include all of the build tools that were in the `sdk` image.

-## Visual Studio build process for containerized apps in the Debug configuration
+## Faster builds for the Debug configuration

 For performance reasons, the build process for containerized apps is not as straightforward as simply following the steps outlined in the Dockerfile.
 Building in a container is much slower than building outside of the container.
 This is why when you build in the Debug configuration, Visual Studio actually builds your projects on the local machine, and then shares the output folder to the container using volume mounting.
+This is called FastMode build.

 Visual Studio accomplishes this by invoking `docker build` with an argument that tells Docker to build only the `base` stage.
 Visual Studio handles the rest of the process without regard to the contents of the Dockerfile.
 This is important because when you modify your Dockerfile, such as to customize the container environment or install additional dependencies, any modifications should be placed in the first stage.
 Any custom steps placed in the Dockerfile's `build`, `publish`, or `final` stages will not be executed.